William Barr Tells Congress He Will Release Redacted Mueller Report 'Within a Week'

 Barr also told Congress more specific details about his coordination with the special counsel’s office and how the redacted material will appear in the public document.

-In a letter to Congress on March 29 — which Barr revealed Tuesday that Mueller’s team had not reviewed before he sent it — the Attorney General said he was combing through the report to redact four categories of information: grand jury material, information that could compromise sensitive intelligence sources or methods, details related to ongoing investigations and “information that would unduly infringe on the personal privacy and reputational interests of peripheral third parties.”
+In a letter to Congress on March 29 — which Barr revealed Tuesday Mueller’s team had not reviewed before he sent it — the Attorney General said he was combing through the report to redact four categories of information: grand jury material, information that could compromise sensitive intelligence sources or methods, details related to ongoing investigations and “information that would unduly infringe on the personal privacy and reputational interests of peripheral third parties.”

 Barr also said Tuesday that he’s working with Mueller’s office to identify the information in the report that falls within those four categories, but that when they release the redacted report, they will be clear about each type of redaction.